top of page

 Christian Svarfvar Violin, fiolspelare

-As a dedicated chamber musician, Svarfvar has shared the stage with some of today’s most celebrated artists, including Janine Jansen, Julian Rachlin, Clemens Hagen, Tabea Zimmermann, Martin Fröst, Frans Helmerson, Maxim Rysanov, and Boris Brovtsyn.
+As a chamber musician, Svarfvar has shared the stage with Janine Jansen, Julian Rachlin, Clemens Hagen, Tabea Zimmermann, Martin Fröst, Frans Helmerson, Maxim Rysanov and Boris Brovtsyn.

-Svarfvar’s engagements encompass a distinguished array of orchestras, including the Royal Stockholm Philharmonic, London Philharmonic, Simón Bolívar Symphony Orchestra, Swedish Radio Symphony, Royal Swedish Opera Orchestra, and Filarmónica de Bogotá, Istanbul State Symphony Orchestra as well as Helsingborg, Malmö, Norrköping and Ostrobothnian Symphony Orchestras, the Stockholm Sinfonietta, and Vaasa City Orchestra.
+His orchestral engagements have included the Royal Stockholm Philharmonic, London Philharmonic, Swedish Chamber Orchestra, Nordic Chamber Orchestra, Simón Bolívar Symphony Orchestra, Swedish Radio Symphony, Royal Swedish Opera Orchestra, Filarmónica de Bogotá, Japan New Philharmonic, Istanbul State Symphony Orchestra and the symphony orchestras of Helsingborg, Malmö, Norrköping and Ostrobothnia.

-His repertoire reaches beyond the traditional canon, with collaborations with leading contemporary composers such as Howard Shore, Chaya Czernowin, Anders Hillborg, and Kaija Saariaho.
+His repertoire extends beyond the standard canon through collaborations with Howard Shore, Chaya Czernowin, Anders Hillborg and Kaija Saariaho.

 His dreamy approach is mesmeric.
 His tone gleams, and the way he tugs yearningly on the leading tones draws one in.
 Svarfvar's playing radiates tenderness.